 |1965||2/16/1967||CPL Kenneth Truman Russell – HA

-Russell began his tour in Vietnam in Vietnam on February 1, 1967 and was assigned as a squad leader with H&S Company, Scout/Sniper Platoon, HQ Company, 26th Marines, 3rd Marine Division.
+Russell began his tour in Vietnam on February 1, 1967, and was assigned as a squad leader with H&S Company, Scout/Sniper Platoon, HQ Company, 26th Marines, 3rd Marine Division.
 Within a few days after being assigned he was a part of a Battalion Landing Team.
 Beginning at 8 AM, 16 February 1967, BLT 1/4 conducted an amphibious assault in the coastal area halfway between Tam Quan and Duc Pho in what became known as Deckhouse VI.
-During the operation.
-He denotated a land mine and was killed.
-He was the first casualty of the operation which lasted over several weeks.
+During the operation, he denotated a land mine and was killed.
+He was the first casualty of the operation, which lasted over several weeks.
 Corporal Russell was buried with full military honors at the Fairmont Cemetery in San Angelo, Texas.
 His name is on the Wall at Panel 15E – Line 51.

 |1968||3/22/1971||SPL/4th Class Gary Sidney White – HA

 Specialist White entered the Army in 1970.
 He trained at Fort Lewis, Wash., and at Fort Ord, Calif., before beginning a tour of duty in Vietnam on August, 31, 1970.
 White served as an Army specialist fourth class in Vietnam seven months as a radio man with Company D, 52nd Inf Regiment, 1st Battalion.
 He died in combat while serving near Chu Lai and is buried at Grace Hill Cemetery in Perry, Oklahoma.
 His name is on the Wall at Panel 4W – Line 69.